 I spend 14 hours a day at my desk, writing, reading and editing.
 For me, a vital aspect of being productive and successful when working at home is premised on a decluttered desk that has minimal stuff.
 It means that I can concentrate on one or two really important things intensely for a short period, and avoid being distracted during the day.
 I like putting 99% of the stationery supplies into the drawers.
 So, I focused on grouping the text materials and allocating them into each drawer – this took a week.

-I find some videos on being a minimalist to be very inspiring, and I absolutely love it.
 Being comfortable in a working space and home is paramount to the attainment of maximum productivity, which is something that can definitely be increased.

 My achievements in week 95

 - Submitted a piece of coursework for the teaching programme.